maxcampb/maxcampb/README.md

 - 👀 I’m interested in Applied Mathematics, Statistics, R Coding in the Environmental, Social and Financial domains.

-- 🌱 I’m currently learning more about linear algebra and machine learning.
+- 🌱 I’m currently learning more about probability and machine learning.

-- 💞️ I’m looking to work in a team on challenging mathematical and statistical problems that could have a high impact in the real world.
-I am open to work worldwide, see my CV ([short version](https://github.com/maxcampb/maxcampb/blob/main/Max_Campbell_CV_short.pdf) or [long version](https://github.com/maxcampb/maxcampb/blob/main/Max_Campbell_CV.pdf)) if you think I could be a fit for your organisation.
+- 💞️ I work for Earth Security and enjoy working in teams on challenging mathematical and statistical problems that could have a high impact in the real world.
+Here is my CV: [short version](https://github.com/maxcampb/maxcampb/blob/main/Max_Campbell_CV_short.pdf) or [long version](https://github.com/maxcampb/maxcampb/blob/main/Max_Campbell_CV.pdf).

 - 📫 Reach me on email at maxcampbe@gmail.com